 - Branding, marketing, and advertising.

-Examples of ancillary industries supporting the cannabis industry:
+Examples of industries that support the cannabis sector:

 - Electricians